Basilic

 Server Implementation

-• Type-safe request/response handling via generated types
+• Type-safe request/response handling via route schemas with TypeBox type provider

 Client Consumption